-This edible cookie dough recipe is made with white beans and without flour or butter.
-The resulting creamy treat is high in protein, and fiber.
+It's lighter too, with no flour or butter, and is quite high in protein, and fiber.
 And no, you can't taste the beans.
-Just like my brown batter cookie dough and my cookie dough bites (made with almond flour instead of beans), this easy recipe is no bake and easy to make in a blender.
+Just like my brown batter cookie dough and my cookie dough bites (almond flour instead of beans), this edible chocolate chip cookie dough recipe is no bake and easy to make in a blender.

-It's safe To eat.
-This edible cookie dough recipe is eggless and flourless, so the risk of contamination is gone.
+It's easier to make and safe To eat.
+This easy vegan cookie dough is made with only five ingredients and there is no heat treated flour.
+That's because this recipe has no flour, and it is egg-free.
+That means fewer steps and the risk of contamination is gone.
 You probably know that eggs shouldn't be eaten raw for the risk of salmonella, but did you know the same is said of flour?
-You must heat-treat flour before eating it raw.
+You must heat treat flour before eating it raw.

 It's high in protein.
-So high, with 8 grams in ½ a cup, you can eat it as a healthy side in a meal.
+So high, with 8 grams in ½ a cup, you can choose to eat cookie dough as a healthy breakfast.
 The protein source here is white beans, which are easy to blend up (no shells like chickpeas have) and contribute potassium and iron, good for shiny hair among other effects.
 Also thiamine for a boost to your cognitive abilities, heart-supporting folate.
 As well as magnesium, and copper to fight inflammation and antioxidants galore!

 Ingredients

 White beans.
 Use canned, organic and unsalted.
-Navy, great northern, cannellini, or baby lima white beans all work.
+Navy beans, great northern beans, cannellini beans, or baby lima white beans all work.

 Cashew butter.
 Or any nut butter.
 Warm it slightly in the microwave to help the cookie dough texture become creamy in the blender.